Please do NOT call Opal in the event of a gas emergency.

+Call the National Gas Emergency Service on 0800 111 999.
+Your call will be routed to the call centre operated by National Grid.
 It doesn’t matter what time of day or night you ring – trained operators working round-the-clock are waiting to take your call.

-Be Prepared to Answer Questions about the Emergency
+Be prepared to answer questions about the emergency…

 A call handling agent will log all the appropriate details onto a computer.
 The kind of information you’ll be asked for will include:

 Getting accurate address details is very important as National Grid want to make sure they send engineers to exactly the right place.
 You will be asked to verify these details for this very reason.
-Your address and postcode are particularly important.
+Your full address and postcode are particularly important.

 You’ll be asked a series of questions designed to help build a picture of the reported gas escape or gas emergency.
 From these details, National Grid can identify the right gas safety advice for you – such as:

 National Grid aims to attend all uncontrolled escapes within one hour and all controlled escapes within two hours.
 A controlled gas escape is one where the person reporting it has confirmed that the gas emergency control valve serving the premises has been turned off and the smell of gas has gone.
-An uncontrolled gas escape covers all others.
+An uncontrolled gas escape covers all others situations.

 National Grid engineers will always ‘make safe’ when called to a suspected gas escape.
 However, the emergency service provided by National Grid under the terms of its licence doesn’t cover repairs to appliances or installation pipework which can’t be completed within 30 minutes.

-Once the National Grid have made the property safe, the engineer will explain that any work on appliances (e.g. cookers, boilers or fires) has to be carried out by a Gas Safe registered engineer.
+Once the National Grid has made the property safe, the engineer will explain that any work on appliances (e.g. cookers, boilers or fires) has to be carried out by a Gas Safe registered engineer.
 To find a Gas Safe registered engineer in your area, please visit www.gassaferegister.co.uk or call 0800 408 5500.